-About these WWII combat helmets
+About these combat helmets

-The M1 helmet was a combat helmet used by the United States military during WWII and for a few decades afterwards.
-The M1C helmet was designed especially for paratroopers.
+The M1 helmet was a combat helmet used by the United States military during WWII and for a few decades afterward.

 Unlike many of today’s bicycle helmets and other sporting headgear — often made with lightweight materials such as fiberglass and polystyrene — this helmet was heavy.
 It was made out of a single piece of pressed steel, and weighed nearly three pounds.

 The symbol on the front of the helmet is the rank insignia — in this case, it means Captain.

 What’s the mesh on the outside?
 The Army often used netting to help reduce the helmet’s shine (minimizing its visibility to the enemy), and also to make it easy to add leaves, branches, etc. to help create camouflage.

 The side of the helmet shows a couple of lightning bolts.
 These are “Double Firebolts,” designating a member of the 508th PIR (Parachute Infantry Regiment), 2nd Battalion.

-The inside of this M1 helmet has straps and padding to help keep it in place even during the most rigorous combat.
+The inside of this M1C helmet has straps and padding to help keep it in place even during the most rigorous combat.